 Mr. Hale is co-editor-in-chief of the comprehensive and leading treatise entitled The Family and Medical Leave Act, and was a chapter editor of the first edition of The Fair Labor Standards Act - both published jointly by the American Bar Association and the Bureau of National Affairs.

-Mr. Hale was elected as a fellow of the College of Labor and Employment Lawyers.
+Mr. Hale is a fellow of the College of Labor and Employment Lawyers.
 He has also been repeatedly selected for inclusion in Chambers USA: America's Leading Lawyers for Business, The Best Lawyers in America and Super Lawyers magazine.

 Bar and Court Admissions